Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

 Shortly after I amended the first comparison in this series (on the Suite No.1 in G major, BWV 1007) as indicated above, Claves Records SA sent me yet another pre-release CD set for reviewing—this time with the 2020 recording by Petr Skalka.
 As I had been busy with concert reviews and hadn’t started the second review just yet, I decided to allow for this second exception.
 Don’t try exploiting this route for any further exceptions!

-An Extra Outlier Recording?
+An Outlier Recording?

 At the onset to this comparison project I declared that I would only consider complete recordings.
 And indeed, I only acquired complete recordings of all six Suites.
 However, as a “byproduct” of seeking for suitable recordings I ran into a CD set “Solo Bach-Abel”, featuring the the French gambist (viola da gamba player) Lucile Boulanger.
 I have discussed the bulk of that recording in a separate media review, published on 2020-01-02.
 That recording does not include all of Bach’s Suites.
 It doesn’t even include one complete Suite.
 However, it does include selected movements ffrom Bach’s Cello Suites: